Democratic Union Coalition (1996–2000)

 The Democratic Union Coalition (Ардчилсан Холбоо Эвсэл) was a coalition of political parties in Mongolia.
 Its primary constituents were the Mongolian National Democratic Party (MNDP) and the Mongolian Social Democratic Party (MSDP).

-Its core policies were the implementation of political and economic reforms in the post-communist period.
-Its chairman was Tsakhiagiin Elbegdorj in 1996–2000.
-The coalition later became the foundation of the current Democratic Party of Mongolia.
+Its core policies were the implementation of political and economic reforms in Mongolia's post-communist period.
+The coalition chairman was Tsakhiagiin Elbegdorj from 1996 to 2000.
+The DUC won a landslide victory in the 1996 parliamentary election, forming the first fully non-MPRP cabinet with a supermajority of 50 seats in the State Great Khural.
+The DUC's election victory is widely attributed to its electoral strategy, based on the 1994 Contract with America, and to American support for Mongolia's democratization since the 1990s.

-History
+After four years of political instability and economic stagnation, the DUC faced a significant defeat in the 2000 parliamentary election, winning only a single parliamentary seat.
+It soon became the foundation of the current Democratic Party of Mongolia.

+Founding

-In 1996 prior to the June elections, a political coalition called the "Democratic Union" was formed between the MNDP, the MSDP, the Green Party (GP) and the Mongolian Democratic Renaissance Party (MDRP).
-The chairman of the MNDP, Tsakhiagiin Elbegdorj was elected as the chairman of the Democratic Union.
+Prior to the 1996 parliamentary elections, a political coalition called the "Democratic Union" was formed between the MNDP, the MSDP, the Mongolian Green Party, and the Mongolian Democratic Renaissance Party (MDRP) on 26 February 1996.
+Tsakhiagiin Elbegdorj was elected as the chairman of the Democratic Union and later the next chairman of the MNDP in April.